-Location: Lime St., off Sir John Rodgerson's Quay.
-(Docking area).
+Location: Lime St., off Sir (Docking area).
+Duration: II.00 a.m I2.1

-Duration: II.00 a.m. - I2.15 a.m.

 Cube and Object for Diagram: Ceramic clay cube and "sand and aluminium".

 Photographer: Michael Cunningham.

 The area was very quiet.
 Most of the people who passed were workers of some sort.
 The cumollares went very consistently.
 They went much quicker that I thought they would, for that area.